Tin foil: History and use

-Foil made from a thin leaf of tin was commercially available before its aluminum counterpart.
-Tin foil was in common use in the late 19th century and early 20th century, but was superseded after World War II by cheaper and more durable aluminium foil.
-Some people continue to refer to the new product by the name of the old one, a misnomer.

-Properties

-Tin foil is stiffer than aluminum foil.
-It tends to give a slight tin taste to food wrapped in it, which is a major reason it has largely been replaced by aluminum and other materials for wrapping food.

-Uses
+Tin has been manually worked since ancient times, and forged tin foil sheets, intended for decorative purposes, are known from the Eastern Zhou period in China (7th–5th centuries BCE).
+Much later examples of tin foil include 15th century English Yuletide decorations, and incorporation into 14th- to 16th-century Italian Renaissance paintings.

-Because of its corrosion resistance, oxidation resistance, availability, low cost, low toxicity, and slight malleability, tin foil was used as a filling for tooth cavities prior to the 20th century.
-Phonograph cylinders originally were made with tin foil for audio recordings.
+Tin foil became commercially available from the 19th century in England and the US, for wrapping, decoration and mirror backings.
+It was also used as a filling for tooth cavities and for phonograph cylinders for audio recordings.

+After World War II, tin foil was largely replaced by cheaper and more durable aluminium foil, which is sometimes called "tinfoil".

 Tin foil hat

-A tin foil hat is a hat made from one or more sheets of tin foil or aluminium foil, or a piece of conventional headgear lined with foil, often worn in the belief or hope that it shields the brain from threats such as electromagnetic fields, mind control, and mind reading.
+A tin foil hat is a hat made from one or more sheets of tin foil or aluminium foil, or a piece of conventional headgear lined with foil, worn in the belief or hope that it shields the brain from threats such as electromagnetic fields, mind control, and mind reading.
 The notion of wearing homemade headgear for such protection has become a popular stereotype and byword for paranoia, persecutory delusions, and belief in pseudoscience and conspiracy theories.
 Over time, the term has become associated with paranoia and conspiracy theories.